 "Unceasing witness to God's love"

-The popularity of Pope Francis, like that of John XXIII sixty years ago, may be a response to his obvious and heartfelt desire to bear unceasing witness to God's love in Jesus, rather than being harshly preoccupied with the sins of others, especially the controversial, personal issues that divide us.
-(Granted, he has been courageous about speaking out about the really controversial sins of what we are doing with the gifts of God: our materialism, militarism, and disregard for creation, and he has paid a price for that).
+The popularity of Pope Francis, like that of John XXIII sixty years ago, may be a response to his obvious and heartfelt desire simply to bear unceasing witness to God's love in Jesus, rather than being harshly preoccupied with the sins of others, especially the controversial, personal issues that divide us.
+(Granted, he has also been courageous about speaking out about the really controversial sins of what we are doing with the gifts of God: our materialism, militarism, and disregard for creation, and he has paid a price for that).

 Preoccupied with personal sins rather than communal ones?

 Sometimes it feels like there's a gap in the prophetic witness of our time.
 Where is this generation's William Sloane Coffin or Martin Luther King or Mother Teresa or Oscar Romero?
-Again, this new pope may be the closest we have come to such a voice in many years, although Archbishop Desmond Tutu and the Rev. William J. Barber II have certainly offered a powerful witness as well.
+(Again, this pope may be the closest we have come to such a voice in many years, although Archbishop Desmond Tutu and the Rev. William J. Barber II have certainly offered a powerful witness as well.)

 Each of us, commissioned and sent